Advances in Brain Tumor Treatment Continue to Progress

 Not only is brain cancer very rare, affecting less than 1 percent of the population, brain tumors can be both difficult to diagnose and to treat.

 There are more than 120 different types of brain tumors that can have varying symptoms ranging from a headache to memory loss or seizures, depending on the tumor’s location in the brain.
 These symptoms often mimic other neurological conditions.

 Brain tumors also have one of the least favorable outcomes.
-But Nicole Shonka, MD, neuro-onocolgist at The Nebraska Medical Center, says that is starting to change.
+But Nicole Shonka, MD, neuro-onocolgist at Nebraska Medicine, says that is starting to change.
 While advancements in the treatment of brain cancers have been slow, there has been progress in small steps and Dr. Shonka is confident new advancements are just around the corner.

 Nicole Shonka, MD

 Dr. Shonka is the only fellowship-trained neuro-oncologist in the state specializing in brain tumors.
 An assistant professor in oncology/hematology at the University of Nebraska Medical Center (UNMC), she joined the staff in 2010.
 Dr. Shonka received her medical degree from UNMC where she also completed her residency and general oncology fellowship.
 She completed an additional neuro-oncology fellowship at MD Anderson Cancer Center, one of the top cancer centers in the nation and a highly respected neuro-oncology fellowship – one of a few programs in the country.
 The program draws from a large population base that allows doctors to see up to 3,000 primary brain tumors a year.
 "Completing my training there allowed me to see many more brain tumors, including the rarer ones," notes Dr. Shonka.

 This is important, notes Dr. Shonka, "As there are many nuances in this field that you may not be aware of unless you have that additional training."